google/wuffs/doc/spec/rac-spec.md

     | CPtr[A]   |V|A|  CPtr[Arity] a.k.a.
 CPtrMax, Version,       Arity
     +-+-+-+-+-+-+-+-+

+See the "Examples" section below for example RAC files and, in particular, example `Branch Node`s.

 For the `(XPtr | Other6 | Other7)` 8 byte fields, the `XPtr` occupies the low
 48 bits (as a little-endian `uint64_t`) and the `Other` fields occupy the high 16 bits.